Let's All Go to the Lobby

-Let's All Go to the Lobby (officially known as Technicolor Refreshment Trailer No. 1) is a 1957 animated musical advertisement played in theaters before the beginning of the main film or before intermission, featuring animated food items urging the audience to buy snacks sold in the theater lobby.
-It was produced for Filmack Studios and directed by Dave Fleischer.
+Let's All Go to the Lobby (officially known as Technicolor Refreshment Trailer No. 1) is an American animated musical advertisement that was produced in the mid-1950s for Filmack Studios.
+It was played in theaters before the beginning of the main film or before intermission, and features animated food items urging the audience to buy snacks sold in the theater lobby.
+It was directed by Dave Fleischer with lyrics by Jack Tillar.

-Filmack has continued selling copies in the decades since its production.
-The company estimates that 80% of independent theaters have screened the film at various points, and it is likely the most viewed snipe.

-In 2000, Let's All Go to the Lobby was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+Filmack has continued selling copies of Let's All Go to the Lobby in the decades since its production and estimates that 80% of independent domestic theaters have screened the advertisement.
+The film historian Daniel Eagan wrote that it is likely the most-viewed snipe and that it was ubiquitous to the American theater-going experience of the 1960s.
+The well-known scene of the animated concessions has frequently been parodied in popular culture.
+In 2000, Let's All Go to the Lobby was selected for preservation in the US National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Content

-The film consists of six shots.
-The most recognizable of these depicts four animated food items (from left to right: candy bar, popcorn, candy, and a soft drink) singing and walking leftwards.
+Let's All Go to the Lobby consists of six shots.
+The most recognizable of these depicts four animated food items (from left to right: a candy bar, popcorn, candy, and a soft drink) singing and walking leftwards.
 In the foreground before these characters are silhouettes of audience members, creating an illusion of depth, a standard technique of the medium.
 In a later shot, a group of four consumers are depicted enjoying their purchased food items.